-Freelancer.com is one of the largest freelance platforms with about 50,000 VAs listed.
+Freelancer.com is one of the largest freelance platforms, with about 50,000 VAs listed.
 To use it, all you have to do is sign up for an account and post your job advertisement.
-Then merely sit back and watch the proposals roll in!
+Then sit back and watch the proposals roll in!

 If you’d prefer to be more proactive, you can type “virtual assistant” into the search bar on the homepage and starting browsing profiles immediately.
 I did this and instantly got more than 350 profiles, all of whom were currently online and available to discuss my needs and requirements.
 You can further narrow your search by location, keywords, price range ($2-$80/hour), or rating.

 That’s the beauty of hiring a VA from a freelance website—you can find practically anyone that you’re looking for, whether they’re a specialist or a generalist.
-On Freelancer.com, all types of VAs are available, from social media managers to fully-fledged administrators.
+On Freelancer.com, a user favorite, all types of VAs are available, from social media managers to fully-fledged administrators.

 Once you’ve found the perfect virtual assistant for you, you can either: